lemachinarbo/comPWser/README.md

 # Deployment details

-# Path to your "webroot", the website's public directory on the server
+# Path to your "docroot", the website's public directory on the server
 DEPLOY_PATH=/var/www/html

 # If ProcessWire is installed in the public folder: PW_ROOT=public